Persistent Software Combining: Blocking Combining and Recoverability

-The role of the rest of the persistence instructions, as well as the use of $seq$, are to ensure detectable recoverability (which is stronger than durable recoverability).
-We first elaborate on the use of $seq$.
-Assume that a process $q$ executes two consecutive requests, $req_1$ and $req_2$ of the same type with the same arguments.
-Assume also that the system crashes just before $req_1$ returns.
-By simply using the $activate$ and $deactivate$ bits, $p$ cannot distinguish this situation from the case where $req_2$ has just been invoked, as the two bits will be equal in both cases.
-However, in the first case, $q$ should simply return the response of $req_1$, whereas in the second to re-execute $req_2$. action to take.
-This also justifies the necessity of line~\ref{alg:pbcomb:recovery:rec-not-announced} in the pseudocode.
+The persistence of $\mathit{deactivate}$, as well as the use of $\mathit{seq}$, allow $\mathit{q}$ to determine whether $\mathit{req}$ took effect before a crash.
+In line~\ref{alg:pbcomb:combiner:if_apply}, \PBcomb\ compares $\mathit{q}$'s activate and deactivate bits to determine whether $\mathit{req}$ is still active.
+Note that persisting the activate bits (in addition to $\mathit{deactivate}$) would not be enough to determine whether $\mathit{req}$ was still active when a crash occurred.
+Assume that a thread $\mathit{q}$ executes two consecutive requests, $\mathit{req_1}$ and $\mathit{req_2}$ of the same type with the same arguments, and the system crashes just before $\mathit{req_1}$ returns.
+Thread $\mathit{p}$ cannot distinguish this situation from the case where $\mathit{req_2}$ has just been invoked, as these two bits will be equal in both cases.
+However, in the first case, $\mathit{q}$ should return the response of $\mathit{req_1}$, whereas in the second, it should re-execute $\mathit{req_2}$.
+To be able to distinguish these two cases, additional (system) support is required~\cite{BHR20}.
+Following previous work~\cite{FriedmanQueue18}, \PBcomb\ makes use of the $\mathit{seq}$ parameter.
+To reduce persistence cost, \PBcomb\ avoids persisting both $\mathit{seq}$ and $\mathit{Activate[q]}$.
+As $\mathit{seq}$ is provided by the system, there is no need for \PBcomb\ to persist it; we let its last bit play the role of the activate bit at recovery, so \PBcomb\ does not persist $\mathit{activate}$.